gcapes/git-course/09-remote-collaboration.md

 >
 > Each of you should now make some changes to the files in the repository.
 > Commit the changes and then push them back to the remote repository.
+> Remember to pull changes before you push.
 >
 > ----
 >